GuySartorelli/stripecon-preview-beyond-docs/README.md

 ## TODO

 - set up basic examples from documentation
+  - On a page
+- set up an example that can be previewed from a modeladmin OR on a page
 - set up previewable email templates
 - set up previewable PDF templates
 - set up advanced preview options